VegarM/emerald.vim/README.md

 Simple vim syntax file for the Emerald Programming Language

 # Install
-Merge this .vim folder with your current .vim folder (~/.vim/)
+Put this in your .vim folder.